MoritzMueller2508/ChessAI_Implementation/ReadMe.md

 __3. Start a game__
-After the Python environment is ready, simply head over to __Test.ipynb__ to start a game of chess.
-Either run the Notebook to execute all pre-made tests, or create your own game by creating a Game object:
+After the Python environment is ready, simply head over to __Play.ipynb__ to play a game of chess against the current most sophisticated algorithm.

+Alternatively, run __Test.ipynb__ to execute all pre-made tests.

+You can also create your own game by creating a Game object:

     game = Game.Game(params*)